Visit the New Novotny Website

 A brief, no cost, email or telephone consultation with Novotny can determine whether or not a distant appraisal would be appropriate or to arrange for an onsite appraisal.
 During such a consult the costs and procedures can be discussed.
 Contact Novotny now by Email

 Novotny is frequently retained to provide litigation support valuation services when objects are not available for inspection.
-He provided his expert testimony at trial once in 2013.
-In 2012 he was deposed twice and in 2011 once.
 Most cases involved the total loss or damage of personal property or antiques in California.
 His first trial was in 1996.
 For more information visit the Expert Witness section of this website.
 In some of these appraisal assignments there were multiple plaintiffs, with each suffering a complete loss of their antiques, personal property and residential contents.

 Extent of Description Needed for an Appraisal without an Inspection